-A solution to the above issues comes from researchers at the Department of Veterans Affairs who have designed and built a walker that adjusts to a variable stair or curb height at the direction of the user.
+The VA has designed and built a walker that adjusts to a variable stair or curb height at the direction of the user.
 A cable and pulley system, completely enclosed within the tubular frame is actuated by thumb lever and controls the telescoping legs.
-The design has been prototyped and extensively tested at the VA.
+A prototype has been extensively tested.

 - Adjustable to any practical height and not locked into pre-set increments